geek-cookbook/geek-cookbook/docs/recipes/nextcloud.md

 MYSQL_PASSWORD=haxmebaby
 ```

-1. Necessary to enable Redis support
+1. Necessary to add Redis support

 Now create a **separate** `nextcloud-db-backup.env` file, to capture the environment variables necessary to perform the backup. (_If the same variables are shared with the mariadb container, they [cause issues](https://forum.funkypenguin.co.nz/t/nextcloud-funky-penguins-geek-cookbook/254/3?u=funkypenguin) with database access_)